-I have previously worked for the Swedish International Development Cooperation Agency (Sida), with postings in Kenya and Zimbabwe, as well as in the private sector.
-I also work as an independent advisor, expert, facilitator, and trainer with focus on sustainable development in Africa (more on: www.hydropolisconsulting.se).
-I constantly challenge myself to navigate the borderland between different professional communities and geographies.This is not just because its fun.
+I constantly challenge myself to try new things.
+Moreover, I love to navigate the borderland between different professional communities and geographies.This is not just because its fun.
 I am convinced that’s where truly new and profoundly meaningful knowledge is made.